pbissonho/koin.dart/README.md

 ## What Koin.dart is not?

 It is not a state manager.
-Koin does not have any type of state management, use Koin with your favorite state management package.
+Koin does not have any type of state management, use koin with any state manager.

-## Table Of Contents 🚒
+## Table Of Contents

 * [Quick Start](#Quick-Start)
 * [Features](#Features)